bobekryant/bobekryant.github.io/content/Crypto/time_of_day.md

 </center>

 <p>
-We can extend this study to other coins like $ETH and $SOL.
-It is interesting to see that $ETH has actually gone down in Asian hours while the US hours is extremely bullish.
+Extending this study to other coins like $ETH and $SOL, $ETH has actually gone down in Asian hours while the US hours is extremely bullish.
 The Asia $ETH session looks like a TWAP sell algo which could mean miners hedging and selling either coins as most of the miners are in Asia.
-The dichotomy between the sessions is even starker on $SOL.
+The dichotomy between the sessions is even more stark on $SOL.
-There is a relentless US session bid that dwarfs any other time period and my best guess is that it is institutions/VC.
+There is a relentless US session bid that dwarfs any other time period and my best guess is that it is institutions/VC [ref]We can compare with OI and funding rates to see if this is a future lead move or a spot led move.[/ref]
 </p>

 <center>